Vertical root barrier solutions for subsidence

 A clay soil which has lost additional water due to vegetation and is below its field capacity is termed as being desiccated and having a Soil Moisture Deficit.

-A clay soil which fails to return to its field capacity after the wet season and enters the next dry season with a soil moisture deficit already in place, is termed as having a Persistent Moisture Deficit sometimes known as a Permanent Moisture Deficit.
+A clay soil which fails to return to its field capacity after the wet season and enters the next dry season with a soil moisture deficit already in place, is termed as having a Persistent Moisture Deficit sometimes known as a Permanent Water Deficit.

-A persistent water deficit may develop as the tree grows.
+A persistent moisture deficit may develop as the tree grows.
 That is, the ground is unable to rehydrate completely over the winter months.
 The establishment of a persistent moisture deficit results in shrinkage of the soil and consequent subsidence of the ground.
 Where a persistent deficit has been established, tree removal will result in rehydration of the ground.
 Water contents at depth will return to values close to their original ones, accompanied by soil swelling and ground heave.
-Installation of a root-barrier will allow the ground to return to its field capacity without underpinning and without felling the tree.